ioccc-src/winner/faq.md

 ## 10. [Miscellaneous IOCCC](#misc)
 - <a class="normal" href="#mirrors">May I mirror the IOCCC website?</a>
-- <a class="normal" href="#copyright">May I use parts of the IOCCC in an article, book, newsletter, or instructional material?</a>
+- <a class="normal" href="#ioccc_copyright">May I use parts of the IOCCC in an article, book, newsletter, or instructional material?</a>
 - <a class="normal" href="#first_person">Why do you sometimes use the first person plural?</a>
 - <a class="normal" href="#dot_files"> What is the purpose of the `.top`, `.allyear`, `.year` and `.path` files?</a>
 - <a class="normal" href="#terms"> What is the current meaning of the IOCCC terms Author, Entry, and Submission?</a>